-Big Data Analysis in Small Sets
+A Big Data Analysis Paradox

 There is a nuance about Big Data analysis.
 It’s really about small data.
 While this may seem confusing and counter to the whole Big Data “movement”, small data is the product of Big Data analysis.
 This is not a new concept, nor is it unfamiliar to people who have been doing data analysis for any length of time.
 The overall working space is larger, but the answers lie somewhere in the “small”.